xlisci02/perun-showcase-ubt/README.md

 	git config --list --show-origin

-In case your identity is not defined, set your user name and email address like this
+In case your identity is not defined, set your user name and email address like this:

 	git config user.email "you@example.com"
 	git config user.name "Your Name"